 High-End Diving, Luxurious Diving With Extra Perks

 These dives are a luxurious way to head out to the reef.
 They usually include buffets and fancy boats.
-For those looking for a more inclusive day to the reef will enjoy these extra perks!
+Those looking for a more inclusive day to the reef will enjoy these extra perks!
 This will usually run anywhere from $200 to $400 AUD.

 Multi-Day Diving, Diving For Up To 3 Days